wpshopify/docs/getting-started/features.md

 ## Fixed cart icon

 Like all eCommerce sites, WP Shopify allows you to place a "cart icon" anywhere on your site.
 You can also enable a "fixed" icon that locks to the side of the page.
-This fixed cart icon follows the user as they scroll for easy of use.
+This fixed cart icon follows the user as they scroll.

 You can see a live example on [our demo page](https://demo.wpshop.io).